gSchool/mcsp-unit-oop/01-object-oriented-programming/03-factory-functions.md

 player1.getStarPowerUp(); // TypeError: Cannot read properties of null (reading 'push')
 ```

 Because the `powerUps` property is exposed to the outside world, anyone can set it to whatever they want.
 In this case, we set it to `null` which then caused the `getStarPowerUp` to throw an error!
-You could say "the user of my object simply didn't use it correctly," but the error still originated in _your_ object, so maybe it's worth looking into a way to hide the internal detail of our objects from the outside.
+If this happened in practice, you could say to yourself, "Well, the user of my object simply didn't use it correctly!" but the error still originated in _your_ object, so it's worth looking into a way to hide the internal detail of our objects from the outside.

 ```js
 const Player = (name, hp) => {